copernicus-mogley/zkav.club/opportunities/archivist/README.md

 * Maintain metadata and publish items to the public archive.

-Success means someone discovers the recording years later and can immediately understand what it is and use it.

 **You’re a fit if you**

 * You like detail-heavy care work: organizing, labeling, checking, and following up.